 The economic model applied an uptake of 0.70% in the SR population aged 18-64, which appeared to be an error, as it did not match the financial estimates which calculated uptake of 0.07% for this population.
 The PSCR clarified that the estimate of 0.07% should be applied in the economic model, thereby resolving this discrepancy.
 The ESC questioned the reliability of the sponsor’s estimate for uptake in standard-risk adults aged 18-64 years (0.07%), noting that current reports suggested higher uptake in this age group, but these reports did not differentiate between individuals with and without risk factors.

-The submission assumed maximum use of raxtozinameran in populations where the ATAGI recommendations offer a range as set out in .
+The submission assumed maximum use of raxtozinameran in populations where the ATAGI recommendations offer a range as set out in Table 4.
 For example, for the population aged 65 to 74 years, the ATAGI recommendation states that individuals with severe immunocompromise are recommended to receive a vaccine every 12 months and can consider a dose every 6 months.
-The submission base case assumed all patients in this population receive 2 doses, which resulted in application of the maximum estimated VE for the population over 12 months () for every vaccinated individual.
+The submission base case assumed all patients in this population receive 2 doses, which resulted in application of the maximum estimated VE for the population over 12 months (Table 12) for every vaccinated individual.
 This interpretation overestimated the likely utilisation in clinical practice given that the ATAGI advice states that the decision to administer a dose every 6 months, should be based on a risk-benefit assessment for the individual patient, and does not “recommend” 6-monthly dosing for the entire group.
 The same concern applies for 18–64-year-olds.
-The PSCR provided a revised cost-effectiveness model () which assumed annual vaccination for 18-64 IC group, and 65-74 HR group (whereas biannual vaccination had been assumed in the submission base case).
+The PSCR provided a revised cost-effectiveness model (Table 18) which assumed annual vaccination for 18-64 IC group, and 65-74 HR group (whereas biannual vaccination had been assumed in the submission base case).
 The PSCR stated that biannual dosing will be more effective, but overall less cost effective, than annual vaccination but considered that the overall conclusions on cost-effectiveness remain unchanged.

 Similar to point 5 above, the submission assumed 100% compliance with all biannual regimens.
 For example, for the population aged 75 years and above, the ATAGI recommendation states that individuals are recommended to receive a vaccine every 6 months.
 This assumption overestimated the likely utilisation in this age group, given that perfect compliance is unlikely in clinical practice.